Introduction

 • Security reviews for the supported boards (e.g. side-channel attacks, fault injection, etc).

-• User documentation when the security must rely on user behavior, for example when a configuration is insecure.
+• User documentation (and warnings) when the security must rely on user behavior, for example when a configuration is insecure.

 Symbiosis